UniFiDAO/unifidao.github.io/_posts/2020-08-22-welcome-to-unifidao.markdown

 Successfully participate in and redefine "decentralized finance" in the Cosmos universe and greater blockchain ecosystem.

 ### Structure
-The DAO is a collection of steering committees (defined by multisgnature keys) tasked to execute vote porposals submitted by the community.
+The DAO is a collection of steering committee wallets and proposals (UPs) tasked to acquire ATOM votes submitted by the community.
 This website will host the proposals and the steering committees that will execute on approved proposals.

 ### Governance
 Any member of the DAO may propose a vote with a steering committee to fulfill the vote results.
-Votes are tallied in ATOMs.
-The DAO governance is meant to support the other governance structures of the blockchains in the Cosmos universe.
+Votes are tallied in ATOMs and measured to a proposal threshold.
+The UniFi DAO governance is meant to support the other governance structures of the blockchains in the Cosmos universe.

 ### DAO Source of Funds
 We propose a simple financing structure for the DAO as follows: